-In order to ensure continued appropriateness, practitioner-specific standing orders shall be reviewed periodically by the Practitioner and the Utilization Management Committee or other appropriate Medical Staff committee.
+- 2.15(b) Standing and Preprinted Orders and Order Sets: - (i) Standing Orders: In order to ensure continued appropriateness, Practitioner-specific standing orders shall be reviewed annually by the Practitioner and the Utilization Management Committee or other appropriate Medical Staff committee.
 Standing orders shall be dated and signed by the Practitioner and reproduced in detail on the order sheet of the patient's record.
-Standing orders shall not replace or void those orders written for a specific patient.

-Evidence Based Order Sets:

-Use of preprinted and electronic order sets that are consistent with nationally recognized and evidence-based guidelines will be permitted in this facility subject to approval by the Medical Staff as outlined below.
-The Medical Staff delegates to the Medical Executive Committee the responsibility for approval of evidence-based order set templates, and updates thereto, in consultation with nursing and pharmacy leadership.
+Standing orders shall not replace or void those orders written for a specific patient. - (ii) Evidence Based Order Sets: Use of preprinted and electronic order sets that are consistent with nationally recognized and evidence-based guidelines will be permitted in this facility subject to approval by the Medical Staff as outlined below.
+The Medical Staff delegates to the Medical Executive Committee the responsibility for approval of Evidence Based Order Set templates, and updates thereto, in consultation with nursing and pharmacy leadership.
 Evidence based order set templates shall be periodically reviewed to determine the continuing usefulness and safety of the orders, and may be updated from time to time in order to track regulatory agency requirements, patient safety requirements, and other appropriate changes.
-All such orders shall be dated, timed and authenticated in the patient's medical record pursuant to the requirements of these Rules & Regulations by the ordering Practitioner or another Practitioner responsible for the care of the patient and authorized to write orders by Hospital policy and state law.
+All such orders shall be dated, timed and authenticated in the patient's medical record pursuant to the requirements of these Rules & Regulations by the ordering Practitioner or another Practitioner responsible for the care of the patient and authorized to write orders by Hospital policy and State law. - 2.15(c) Previous Orders: All previous orders are canceled when patients go to surgery. - 2.15(d) Illegible Treatment Orders: The Practitioner's orders must be written clearly, legibly and completely.
+Orders which are illegible or improperly written will not be carried out until rewritten or understood by the nurse.

-215 COMPLETION OF MEDICAL RECORDS
+2.16 COMPLETION OF MEDICAL RECORDS

 The patient's medical record shall be complete at the time of discharge, including progress notes and final diagnosis.
-The written or dictated discharge summary, shall be completed within thirty (30) days of discharge.
+The written or dictated discharge summary shall be completed within thirty (30) days of discharge.
 When final laboratory or other essential reports are not received at the time of discharge, a notation shall be written or dictated that this information is pending.

-216 DELINQUENT MEDICAL RECORDS
+2.17 DELINQUENT MEDICAL RECORDS

 Patient medical records are required to be completed within thirty (30) days of discharge.
 The Health Information Management Department will provide each Practitioner with a list of his/her incomplete medical records every seven (7) days.
-At the twenty-first (21st), day for any incomplete medical records, a letter will include a warning that the record(s) will be delinquent at thirty (30) days and the Practitioner's privileges will be suspended, if any records become delinquent.
+At the twenty-first $(21^{st})$ day for any incomplete medical records, the letter will include a warning that the record(s) will be delinquent at thirty (30) days and the Practitioner's privileges will be suspended if any records become delinquent.

-- 2.16(a) Suspension.
-A chart which is not completed within thirty (30) days of discharge, will trigger suspension of the responsible Practitioner's privileges.
+2.17(a) Suspension.
+A chart which is not completed within thirty (30) days of discharge will trigger suspension of the responsible Practitioner's privileges.
 When a staff member is notified of suspension, the staff member may not provide any hands-on patient care, whether inpatient or outpatient.
 Surgeries scheduled for that day may proceed.
-Any surgeries scheduled thereafter, shall be postponed until all delinquent records are completed.
-New admissions, or the scheduling of procedures, are not permitted.
+Any surgeries scheduled thereafter shall be postponed until all delinquent records are completed.
+New admissions or the scheduling of procedures are not permitted.
 Consultations are not permitted.
 The suspended Practitioner may not cover Emergency Room call, may not provide coverage for partners or other Practitioners, nor admit under a partner's or other Attending Practitioner's name.
-Any exceptions must be approved by the Medical Staff President and the CAO. - 2.16(b) The suspended staff member is obligated to provide to the Hospital CAO and the Medical Staff President; the name of another Practitioner, who will take over the care of his/her hospitalized patients, take his/her call, emergency room coverage, consultations and any other services that Practitioner provides. - 2.16(c) All hospital departments shall be notified of a suspension, to enable the enforcement of the suspension.
+Any exceptions must be approved by the Chief of Staff and the CAO.